arielherself/espresso/README.md

 Listen to an abridged version of the subscriber-only briefing.

 <strong>Beijing</strong> told the 3.5m residents of its most populous district to stay at home from Monday, in a bid to contain rising covid-19 infections.
-China’s capital reported 516 new infections on Sunday, as well as the death of an 87-year-old man, China’s first known covid fatality since May 26th.
+China’s capital reported 516 new infections as of 3pm on Sunday, as well as the death of an 87-year-old man, China’s first known covid fatality since May 26th.
 The government recently announced a [slight easing](https://te.arielherself.xyz/finance-and-economics/2022/11/14/a-radical-shift-in-chinas-property-and-pandemic-policies) of its most draconian covid-control policies.

 <strong>Elon Musk</strong>, Twitter’s [new boss](https://te.arielherself.xyz/graphic-detail/2022/10/31/how-will-elon-musk-shape-twitter), said that <strong>Donald Trump’s </strong>account will be reinstated.
 Mr Musk had launched a poll on the social-media platform asking users whether to allow the former president back onto the site.
 They narrowly voted “yes”.
 Mr Trump was banned from Twitter for life in the wake of the Capitol riot in 2021.